Icicles are often a warning sign of ice build-up that can cause roof leaks and shingle damage.

-Ice damming can cause problems like water leaking into the attic, which could soak the wood, insulation, flooring, or upstairs ceiling, and even possibly the valuables stored in the attic.
-It can also ruin rain gutters.
+Although snow builds up on the roof and icicles are often seen as just a part of winter, they could be causing damaging ice dams on your roof.
+Ice damming can cause problems like water leaking into the attic, which could soak the wood, insulation, flooring, or upstairs ceiling, as well as belongings stored in the attic.
+Ice dams can also ruin gutters and damage roof shingles.

 Dr. Energy Saver can prevent this from happening by sealing air leaks and improving attic insulation in your home.
 If you're concerned about ice dams in your home, call us today to get an inspection and estimate on our insulation solutions.

 Ice dams are essentially the product of melting and re-freezing snow.
 Snow accumulation on the roof is obviously the first step, and the deeper the snow, the more severe the problem is likely to be.
 The heat that leaks into the attic from the living space below warms the roof surface and causes snow to melt.

 This melting process doesn't happen evenly or uniformly because some parts of the roof will be warmer than others.
 Once the snow begins to melt, the water will naturally run down towards the gutters.
 However, the roof will always be coldest along its edge because this part of the roof projects beyond the exterior walls, where heat from the house isn't available.

 Once the water reaches the roof edge, it freezes and forms an ice dam.
 Sometimes water freezes in the gutters, filling the gutters with ice.
 In other situations, the water freezes right at the edge of the roof, before it reaches the gutters.
 Either way, the resulting ridge of ice forms a dam that creates a reservoir of water as more snow melts.
 When this happens, it's only a matter of time before the water seeps beneath roof shingles and leaks into the attic.